penningjoy/simple-grpc/readme.md

 ## A simple gRPC example

 The project is a simple example to demonstrate how gRPC works using python ( both server and client ).
-In gRPC, an application, say client, can directly call a method in another application, say server, running remotely in a different machine.
-The operation is almost as fact as a local method/function call.
+In gRPC, an application, client, can directly call a method in another application, server, running remotely in a different machine.
+The operation is almost as fast as a local method/function call.

 For further reading, refer to [https://grpc.io/docs/what-is-grpc/](https://grpc.io/docs/what-is-grpc/)